Being inclusive -

-We aim to listen and value ALL service users, their partners, their family & their supporters; to hear the diverse voices of vulnerable individuals and 'harder to reach' groups in our community.
+We aim to listen and value ALL service users, their partners, their family & their supporters; to hear the diverse voices of vulnerable individuals and 'less heard' groups in our community.

-We visit parent groups in their familiar settings.
+We do visit parent groups in their familiar settings.
 Get in touch to arrange.

 Partnership and Co -Production

 If you feel that your voice isn't heard in maternity services, or you are an advocate for a group that is harder to reach, we really welcome you to get in touch to see how we can support those voices.
 Services should be wrapped round the needs of service users and families, and it is important to understand what they are in order to have positive experiences and keep outcomes improving.